moaraio/SS-self-hosting/README.md

 This repository contains all the code and instructions you'll need to begin your journey on self-hosting data from the Semantic Scholar datasets API using free AWS services.
 This code is provided by the team at [Moara.io](https://moara.io) as a thank you to Semantic Scholar and Ai2 for their efforts in propelling the world forward.
 Enjoy building!

 These instructions will walk you through:
-Downloading the Semantic Scholar datasets → Creating searchable tables → Querying the data → Optionally join datasets to create more meaninful views of the datasets.
+Downloading the Semantic Scholar datasets → Creating searchable tables → Querying the data → Optionally join datasets to create more meaningful views of the datasets.

 ## Prerequisites